3 Important Things To Know About Registering A Business In Nigeria

 2. Step Two

-• Once you checked and your name is available, begin the registration process immediately.
-Obtain the Business Name registration form for N250 and fill it.
+• Once you check and your name is available, begin the registration process immediately.
+Obtain the business name registration form for N250 and fill it out.

-• If it is a Limited Company you want to register, you will buy the set of Company Incorporation forms for N500.
-Download the PDF of the detailed requirement for Incorporated Trustees Under Part C of CAMA No.1 of 1990.
+• If it is a limited company you want to register, you will buy the set of company incorporation forms for N500.
+Download the PDF of the detailed requirements for incorporated trustees under Part C of CAMA No. 1 of 1990.

 • You may either register the business as a sole practitioner or as a partnership with another individual.